mateus-f-torres/barefoot/README.md

 > NO COMMIT MESSAGE SHALL ESCAPE MY GAZE !!!

 #### Prettier
-Tabs or spaces, semicolons or no semicolons, single or double quotes and a million other vain issues to discuss.
+Tabs or spaces, semicolons or no semicolons, single or double quotes, and a million other vain issues to discuss.
 Everyone has had that one meeting called only to argue about this things... please don't.
 Just change [**Prettier**](https://prettier.io/) and let's move on with our lives.
 PS: I'm using [**EditorConfig**](https://editorconfig.org/) as a fallback here... just in case.

 #### ESLint
 Some things aren't so black and white when it comes to code quality and witting style.
-Javascript is a pretty awesome language in my opinion but it does have some quirks that can trip newcomers.
+Javascript is a pretty awesome language in my opinion, but it does have some quirks that can trip newcomers.
 To help with those cases and to aid with the code style we are using [**ESLint**](https://eslint.org/) with [**Javascript Standard Style**](https://standardjs.com/).

 #### Others